FeedOnMilkT/FinalYearProject/README.md

 - Contribution of this part wasn't used in this project due the dataset changing.
 I modify this part for nuScenes dataset.
 - Run this part on non-GUI server require extra configuration of the server environment, such as vnc desktop.

+**Except for the contributions explicitly listed above, all other modules and code are provided by the official OpenPCDet repository without modification.**

 ## Acknowledge:

 The following official and reference PyTorch implementations were used as guidance when re-implementing the attention modules in this project: